 The purpose of the Application Guidelines is to clearly communicate each aspect of the Community Investment Application process and, ultimately, to encourage organizations doing outstanding work in the areas of Education, Stability, and Health & Well-being to apply for funding.

-* LOIs are due no later than February 4, 2022, in order to give ample time for applicants to access and complete the full application if approved.
-After the LOI is submitted, each LOI will be evaluated for completion by UWGC staff and will be approved or denied on a rolling basis.
-Only applicants who have finished their LOIs by February 4th will be able to submit access and submit the full application.
+* Pre-Applications are due no later than Friday, February 3rd , 2023, in order to give ample time for applicants to access and complete the full application if approved.
+After the pre-application is submitted, each one will be evaluated for completion by UWGC staff and will be approved or denied on a rolling basis.
+Only applicants who have finished their pre-applications by February 3rd will be able to submit access and submit the full application.

 Steps to Success Framework